akleszcz/web-dev-fun/section_5/notes/css_display.md

 # CSS `display` property
-- defines how the element behaves in the layout alongside other elements and, sometimes, how the direct children of the element behave
+- defines how an element behaves in the layout alongside other elements and, sometimes, how the direct children of the element behave
 - syntax (currently single-valued):
   ```css
   selector {